 Floor to Floor Connectors

-The purpose of Floor to Floor Connectors is to make sure these two floors do not separate.
-Floor to Floor can be made of steel bolts, large screws, special hardware known as Hold Downs, or custom made wood connectors designed on site as circumstances require.
+The purpose of floor to floor connectors is to make sure the floors of the addition and main house do not separate.
+Floor to floor connections can be made of steel bolts, large screws, special hardware known as Hold Downs, or custom made wood connectors designed on site as circumstances require.

 Tension Tie Floor Connectors